 Sabine Peters is a postdoctoral researcher in the Developmental and Educational Psychology unit of the Institute of Psychology at Leiden University.

-Sabine Peters is an assistant professor in the Developmental and Educational Psychology unit of the Institute of Psychology at Leiden University.
+Sabine Peters is an assistant professor in Educational Neuroscience in the Developmental and Educational Psychology unit of the Institute of Psychology at Leiden University.

 For more information about her research project see Brain and Development Lab.